 Participants were asked to shortlist three pensions from eight unbranded options and received a higher score for shortlisting better value pension options.

-However, she said that two designs “clearly” outperformed the rest, the five-point red, amber and green (RAG) and the net benefit plus service rating, which she said both “significantly improved” by visibility to short lists of higher quality pensions.
+The research by People's Pension found that two designs that “clearly” outperformed the rest, which were the five-point RAG and the net benefit plus service rating, which Krishnan-Barman said both “significantly improved” the participants' ability to shortlist higher quality pensions.

 Overall, the study highlighted that there is a “sweet spot” in simplification, as too much detail can overwhelm, while too little can worsen decision-making and reduce trust.

-People’s Pension has previously been vocal on the need for greater transparency and comparability across the market to improve consumers’ ability to choose, including a consumer version of VFM metrics to be on private sector pensions dashboards.
+The master trust has previously been vocal on the need for greater transparency and comparability across the market to improve consumers’ ability to choose, including a consumer version of VFM metrics to be on private sector pensions dashboards.

-Heath-Lay said this study shows the VFM metrics designed for consumer use are something that could “ultimately lead” to better outcomes for savers.
+People’s Pension CEO, Patrick Heath-Lay, said this study shows the VFM metrics designed for consumer use are something that could “ultimately lead” to better outcomes for savers.

 “Boiling down the most important indicators of the value a pension scheme offers into a metric is more effective in communicating that value than a factsheet,” he said.